common name: Cape honey bee

-Introduction - Distribution - Identification - Honey Bee Reproduction - How Cape Bees Differ - Life Cycle and Biology - Economic Importance and Management - Selected References
+Introduction - Distribution - Description - Biology - Economic Importance - Management - Selected References

-The Cape honey bee, Apis mellifera capensis Escholtz, is a subspecies (or race) of the western honey bee, A. mellifera Linnaeus, that occurs naturally in the Cape region of South Africa.
-Upon casual observation, Cape bees look very similar to another race of honey bee present in South Africa, A.m. scutellata Lepeltier (the 'African' honey bee of the Americas).
-Yet reproductively, Cape bees differ significantly from A.m. scutellata and other honey bee races, making it perhaps the most distinctive race of A. mellifera worldwide.
+The Cape honey bee, Apis mellifera capensis Escholtz, is a subspecies of the western honey bee, Apis mellifera Linnaeus, that occurs naturally in the Cape region of South Africa (Fig. 1).
+Upon casual observation, Cape bees look very similar to another subspecies of honey bee present in South Africa, Apis mellifera scutellata Lepeltier (the 'African' honey bee of the Americas).
+Yet reproductively, Cape bees differ significantly from Apis mellifera scutellata and other honey bee subspecies, making it perhaps the most distinctive subspecies of Apis mellifera worldwide.

 Figure 1.
 Cape honey bees, Apis mellifera capensis Escholtz, at a feeding station in South Africa.
 Photograph by Anthony Vaudo, University of Florida.

-Figure 2.
+Figure 3.
 The distribution of Cape honey bees in South Africa (shaded gray).
-The area shaded black represents where A.m. capensis and A.m. scutellata hybridize.
-The checkered area indicates the natural distribution of A.m. scutellata (modified from Hepburn and Radloff, 1998).
+The area shaded black represents where Apis mellifera capensis and Apis mellifera scutellata hybridize.
+The checkered area indicates the natural distribution of Apis mellifera scutellata.
+Figure by Jane Medley, University of Florida, distribution data from Hepburn and Radloff (1998).

-Cape bees have been distinguished from A.m. scutellata and other African races of honey bees using morphometric techniques.
-Genetic analyses are used increasingly as complications with morphometric techniques arise.
-Most beekeepers in South Africa use other characteristics to identify Cape bees, namely:
+Adult Cape honey bee workers have been distinguished from Apis mellifera scutellata and other subspecies of honey bees using morphometric techniques.
+Genetic analyses are also being used increasingly as complications with morphometric techniques arise.
+Most beekeepers in South Africa use other unique characteristics of the Cape honey bee to identify Cape honey bee colonies, namely: